 Income tax refund-certain Native American veterans.
-Certain Native American military veterans are eligible to apply for a refund of state personal income taxes improperly withheld from their federal military income between 1977 and 2001 in the amount of income taxes paid plus interest.
-The refund may be sought on behalf of a deceased veteran's estate by a surviving spouse or any heir-at-law.
-No refunds will be issued after June 30, 2020 (KSA 79-32,272, since 2018).
+Certain Native American military veterans were eligible to apply for a refund of state personal income taxes improperly withheld from their federal military income between 1977 and 2001 in the amount of income taxes paid plus interest.
+The refund also could have been sought on behalf of a deceased veteran's estate by a surviving spouse or any heir-at-law by June 30, 2020 (KSA 79-32,272, since 2018).